Mintri1199/Magic_API/docs/README.md

 ]
 ```

-Finding many
-Example: `/api/find?title=Deathtouch&title=Flying&title=First%20Strike` will return all the keywords that has the match value in the params.
+Example of finding many: `/api/find?title=Deathtouch&title=Flying&title=First%20Strike` will return all the keywords that has the match value in the params.
 > **Note** If you are getting a keyword that have multiple words like *first strike*, the api will separate them into individual words and find all the keyword that match.
 In this case it will return *Double Strike* even though the url didn't ask for it.